otrv4/otrv4/otrv4.md

 ##### Encrypting the message

-After deriving the mixed shared secret `K`, a participant (Alice in the above overview) can attach an encrypted message to the already generated Non-Interactive-Auth message, but prior to sending it.
+After deriving the Mixed shared secret `K`, a participant (Alice in the above overview) can attach an encrypted message to the already generated Non-Interactive-Auth message, but prior to sending it.
 For this, the
 participant: